kmhofmann/selene/docs/building.md

     -DSELENE_BUILD_BENCHMARKS=ON

 A few micro-benchmarks can be optionally compiled by adding `-DSELENE_BUILD_BENCHMARKS=ON` to the `cmake` command line.
-The code for these can be found in the `./benchmark/` folder, and depends on Google's [benchmark](https://github.com/google/benchmark) library to be installed.
+The code for these can be found in the `./benchmark/` folder.

 #### Excluding dependencies